ferrous26/keychain/README.markdown

 # Keychain

-A simple class for working with the Mac OS X keychain.
+A simple API for working with the Mac OS X keychain.

 ## Design Concept